Eric Dolphy: Charles Mingus

-Charles Mingus had known Dolphy from growing up in Los Angeles, and the younger man joined Mingus' Jazz Workshop in 1960, shortly after arriving in New York.
-He took part in Mingus' big band recording Pre-Bird (sometimes re-released as Mingus Revisited), and is featured on "Bemoanable Lady".
-Later he joined Mingus' working band at the Showplace during 1960 (memorialized in the poem "Mingus at the Showplace" by William Matthews), and appeared on the leader's two Candid label albums, Charles Mingus Presents Charles Mingus and Mingus.
-Dolphy, Mingus said, "was a complete musician.
+Charles Mingus had known Dolphy from growing up in Los Angeles, and Dolphy joined Mingus' Jazz Workshop in 1960, shortly after arriving in New York.
+He took part in Mingus' big band recording Pre-Bird and is featured on "Bemoanable Lady".
+He joined Mingus' working band at the Showplace during 1960 (memorialized in the poem "Mingus at the Showplace" by William Matthews), and appeared on the leader's two Candid label albums, Charles Mingus Presents Charles Mingus and Mingus.
+Mingus considered Dolphy "a complete musician.
 He could fit anywhere.
 He was a fine lead alto in a big band.
 He could make it in a classical group.
 And, of course, he was entirely his own man when he soloed....
 He had mastered jazz.
 And he had mastered all the instruments he played.
 In fact, he knew more than was supposed to be possible to do on them."
-In the same year, Dolphy took part in the Mingus led Jazz Artist Guild project and its Newport Rebels recording session.
+In the same year, Dolphy took part in the Mingus-led Jazz Artist Guild project and its Newport Rebels recording session.

-Touring in Europe with Mingus in 1961, Dolphy continued on to perform as a solo artist, and he was recorded in Scandinavia and Berlin.
-(See The Berlin Concerts, The Complete Uppsala Concert, Eric Dolphy in Europe Volumes 1, 2, and 3 (1 and 3 were also released as Copenhagen Concert), and Stockholm Sessions.)
-He was later among the musicians who worked on Mingus Mingus Mingus Mingus Mingus in 1963, and is featured on "Hora Decubitus".
+While touring Europe with Mingus in 1961, Dolphy continued performing as a solo artist, and he was recorded in Scandinavia and Berlin.
+Recordings from this period are collected on the albums The Berlin Concerts, The Complete Uppsala Concert, Eric Dolphy in Europe, and Stockholm Sessions.
+He was later among the musicians who worked on Mingus' album Mingus Mingus Mingus Mingus Mingus in 1963, where he is featured on the track "Hora Decubitus".

 In early 1964, Dolphy returned to Mingus' working band, now including Jaki Byard, Johnny Coles, and Clifford Jordan.
-This sextet worked at the Five Spot before playing at Cornell University and Town Hall in New York (both were recorded: Cornell 1964 and Town Hall Concert) and subsequently touring Europe.
+This sextet worked at the Five Spot Café in Manhattan before playing at Cornell University and Town Hall (both were recorded: Cornell 1964 and Town Hall Concert) and subsequently touring Europe.
 The short tour is well-documented on Revenge!, The Great Concert of Charles Mingus, Mingus in Europe Volume I, and Mingus in Europe Volume II.